December 2025

 Divisional Structure

 Certification Division: Our Fisheries and Chain of Custody certification activities are now united within a single Certification Division.
-This Division houses all our accredited certification programs including our new auditing activities under the Responsible Fisheries Management (RFM) and FISH Standard for Crew certification schemes, in addition to the existing Marine Stewardship Council (MSC) certification programs.
+This Division houses all our accredited certification programs including our new auditing activities under the Certified Seafood International (CSI) and FISH Standard for Crew certification schemes, in addition to the existing Marine Stewardship Council (MSC) certification programs.
 Oversight and management will be provided by Amanda Stern-Pirlot and Erin Wilson (Senior Manager) for Fisheries projects, and Jennie Harrington and Ben Hannah (Senior Manager) for Chain of Custody projects.
 The Certification Division will be supported by a single enhanced Quality Management System (QMS) lead by Michealene Corlett to ensure our procedures keep pace with our expanding certification project portfolio.

 Our Fisheries Technical and Fisheries Monitoring Divisions will continue to cover the same areas as before, with Monica Valle Esquivel as Principal Scientist in the former and Bryan Belay as Director of the latter.